livingchaoss/alx-pre_course/README.md

-My first readme and its so cool
+My first readme and  is so awesome